Mohammed Pivezhandi, Ph.D.

 Key Contributions

-• HMARL for OpenMP DAG Workloads: Developed a scalable framework achieving 31.7% energy reduction and 34.1% makespan improvement (Published RTSS 2024 WIP, Submitted to RTSS 2025).
+• HMARL for OpenMP DAG Workloads: Developed a scalable framework achieving 40.95% energy reduction and 49.06% makespan improvement (Published RTSS 2024 WIP).

 • Feature-Aware Task Allocation: Reduced energy by 10% and core temperature by 5°C using statistical learning (Published RTCSA 2025).

-• Few-Shot RL with Flow Matching: Improved frame rates by 30% in DVFS settings (Submitted to ECAI 2025).
+• Few-Shot RL with Flow Matching: Improved data efficiency in reinforcement learning through generative modeling (ArXiv 2025).

-My research is supported by National Science Foundation (NSF) funding, and I contribute as a peer reviewer for conferences like ICPP and ISPDC.
+My research is supported by National Science Foundation (NSF) funding, and I contribute as a peer reviewer for conferences like AAAI, AISTATS, and ISPA.
 Explore my Publications and Projects for more details.

 Get in Touch